jackiegriffin/cBioportal_survival/README.md

 # cBioportal_survival
-## Check for survival stratification, among clinical data (cBioportal), based on expression/amplification of key genes identified in RNAseq data.
+## Analyze public data (cBioportal) for survival predictability, based on expression/amplification of key genes identified in RNAseq data.